AG-Lindner-Charite-Berlin/growth-curves-from-plate-reader-data/README.md

 6. Open the script `Plotting Script.ipynb` and click on "Run all"

+### How to create a plate_layout.json

+You have a couple of options:

+- Manually
+- Programmatically
+  - Using the Create Plate Layout.ipynb notebook
+  - Using your own script

+Make sure your json is actually valid json (e.g. by copy pasting it into here: https://jsonlint.com/)

 ## Troubleshooting

 I'm always happy to help - just shoot me an email (mail@timonschneider.de).